celery/celery/docs/getting-started/brokers/rabbitmq.rst

 Installation & Configuration
 ============================

-RabbitMQ is the default broker so it does not require any additional dependencies or initial configuration, other than the URL location of the broker instance you want to use:
+RabbitMQ is the default broker so it doesn't require any additional dependencies or initial configuration, other than the URL location of the broker instance you want to use: